sympatheticmoose/temp-plugin/README.md

-# Grafana data source plugin template
+# Grafana data source plugin update

 This template is a starting point for building a Data Source Plugin for Grafana.